ilchen/cryptopals/README.md

    g' = g^r
    y' = (g')^m
    ```
-   shows that we have everything needed to calculate `m` except for `y`, which is Bob's public key (typically designated as B).
+   shows that we have everything needed to calculate `m` including  `y`, which is Bob's public key (typically designated as B).
    How do we find `y`?
 It is returned by Bob in every DH response it sends back including the last one we received when
    we searched for the generator of the subgroup of order 74440400231099368758806074.
 Here's a relevant piece of server-side
    code representing Bob, with an appropriate comment added.